emilk/alignify/README.md

 ### In Qt Creator (Windows)

 * Choose Tools->External->Configure... from the main menu.
-* Select 'Text' in the tree-view and klick the Add-button and choose 'Add Tool'.
+* Select 'Text' in the tree-view and click the Add-button and choose 'Add Tool'.
 * Name the tool 'Alignify'
 * Write a short description in the 'Description'-field.
 * Enter the path to your python.exe in the 'Executable'-field.